teward/znc-git-master-install-script/README.md

 To use it, simply run the included .sh script.
 It is a Bash script.

+***LIMITATION:*** Unfortuantely this relies on PPAs.
+These PPAs do not have support for any architecture other than i386 and amd64 at this time.
+This script, therefore, cannot be used on non-standard architecture (such as ARM or PowerPC) at this time.

 ------

 The current compatibility version for this script is as follows: